ravikaran90/SSL_Rekeying/README.md

 We have to get the certificates beforehand from the SSL provider (e.g. GoDaddy)

 Here, firstly we are consolidating the certificate, bundle and the private key.
 We are also creating the necessary backups.
-Finally we are replacing the SSL certificate.
+Finally we are replacing the SSL certificate in the haproxy.cfg file.